Aspose/releases.aspose.com/content/en/words/net/new-releases/aspose.words-for-.net-23.12-(dlls-only).md

 {{< Common/wrapper class="HTMLDescription">}}
 {{% Releases/ReleasesFileFeatures %}}

-### Custom PDF Page Layout Specification in PDF Readers
+### Custom Page Layout Specification in PDF Readers

 In this release of the C# MS Word API, new public `PageLayout` property is added to the `PdfSaveOptions` class.
 New public `PdfPageLayout` enumeration has also been introduced.

 By integrating this feature into the .NET apps, C# developers can define the initial page layout for documents opened in PDF readers.

-Please check the following C# coding sample to learn how to customize PDF layout in readers using the C# API:
+Please check the following C# coding sample to learn how to customize layout in readers using the C# API:

 ```C#
 // For complete examples and data files, please go to https://github.com/aspose-words/Aspose.Words-for-.NET.git.